how do you discipline a dog without a shock collar

 Establish Clear Rules and Boundaries

 Establishing clear rules and boundaries helps your dog understand what is expected of them and promotes a well-behaved and balanced canine companion.
-Consistency and firmness are key when implementing these rules.
+Consistency and firmness are essential when implementing these rules.

 Consistency